JSanjaya/JSanjaya/README.md

 ### Hi there 👋

+My name is John and I'm currently a 4th year Business and Computer Science student at UBC.

+I'm currently learning about and working on web development projects and concepts.

 <!--
 **JSanjaya/JSanjaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.